 How do you become an excellent writer?

-Start with a vision of becoming the writer you want to be.
-Believe in yourself, and set SMART writing goals that will help you reach your vision.
+You become an excellent writer the same way you become a top-athlete.
+Start with a vision of becoming the person (writer, student, gold medal figure skater, etc) you want to be.
+Believe in yourself, set SMART writing goals that will help you reach your vision.
+Persist with the actions that will make you achieve your goals and make your dreams happen.

 How to Create Super SMART Writing Goals